min2ha/ukwa-site/content/target/53003/index.en.md

   "subject": "UK General Election 2017"
 }

-# Sport and Recreation Alliance: Manifesto for Sport and Recreation

 The forthcoming election on 8 June 2017 represents an important opportunity for the next Government to make a commitment to putting sport and recreation at the heart of an active nation.